lukelbro/UCL-VPN-bigsur/README.md

   fi
   ```

   I have the script saved as vpnreset.sh in the same directory as the csd-wrapper.
-So on disconnect I run:
+So if I have problems on disconnect I run:

   ```
   ./vpnreset.sh